idavidmarshali/DiscordRPCLite/README.md

 This is the main release which has the code + packages + runtime dlls needed to run the program meaning there is no need for you to download .Net Runtime, all the required files are included inside the program **at the cost of size**

+(Your antivirus might see this as a virus, thats only cause its not signed!)

 This release is ~12.5MB